Preschool Letter D Printable Activities using alphabet worksheets, sensory tracing, beginning sounds sorting, and fine motor practice

 Throughout this blog post, I have linked the resources I have used to either my Google Drive, my online store or another blog where I got that particular download.
 You can access the downloads by clicking on the photos or links.
 If you would like to download all the FREE printables I used for the Preschool Letter D week in one download CLICK HERE to get them from Kinder-Resources.com!

-We started off with our beginning sounds basket.
-Filip took out each item and named them, emphasizing the “d-d-d” sound at the start.
+We began with our beginning sounds basket.
+Filip took out each item and named it, emphasising the “d-d-d” sound at the beginning.

 Preschool Letter of the Week D Alphabet Printables.
 Beginning Sounds Basket